rektplorer64/ITCS443-A1_OpenMP_Bucket_Sort/README.md

 6. Each thread iterates through all data elements to get all numbers that is in its range.
 7. Each thread performs a sequential sort (in this case Merge Sort) to its bucket.
 8. Each thread waits for each other.
-9. Each thread populates the shared result array using the accumulation of data count of the previous threads (if any)
+9. Each thread populates the shared result array using the accumulation of data count of the previous threads (if any).